“Are we a sovereign country or are we a joke?”-Jared Taylor

 Estimates range from 11 million at the low end to 30 million at the high end in the total number of illegal aliens currently residing in the United States.
 Accepting the low-end figure (which is most likely too low), the products of illegals’ un-taxed labor, earnings which would otherwise go to American workers, represents $395 billion dollars, or roughly equivalent to Sweden’s national economy.
 In addition to these missing sources of revenue for the government and earnings for the struggling American worker, illegal aliens cost the American taxpayer $116 billion dollars per year.

 A report from 2005 (GAO-05-337R) found that criminal aliens make up 27% of all federal prisoners.
 The 2011 GAO report was similar.
 There were 251,000 criminal aliens in federal, state, and local prisons and jails.
 Those aliens were arrested nearly 1.7 million times for close to three million criminal offenses.
-According to the U.S. Departments of Justice and Homeland Security, U.S. taxpayers fork over nearly $19 million a day to house and care for 300,000 to 450,000 convicted criminal immigrants who are eligible for deportation and are currently residing in local jails and state and federal prisons throughout the country.
+According to the U.S. Departments of Justice and Homeland Security, U.S. taxpayers fork over nearly $19 million a day to house and care for 300,000 to 450,000 convicted criminal aliens who are eligible for deportation and are currently residing in local jails and state and federal prisons throughout the country.

 Since the passing of a 1985 bill, hospitals are required to treat any emergency patient who can get within 250 yards of the facility; this includes childbirth.
 Due to a 14th Amendment loophole, any child born in America becomes an American citizen, and is thus eligible for all benefits.
 In 2006, 100,000 illegal aliens birthed children in California at the public’s expense.
 The financial costs are staggering, and this is before considering the impact that illegal immigration has in other areas as well.